ajayrp26/BlogByte/README.md

 A multi-page website built using `HTML` and `CSS` and `Javascript` skills which includes different layouts, and styling.
 Along with the webpage design considerations, I worked to appropriately structure the files, as well as use proper formatting & style.
 `node.js` is used on the backend. `Mongoose` is used to store and manage data.
+Errors are handled on both client and server side.

 Tools used: